css-raku/HTML-Canvas-raku/README.md

 - the [freetype](https://www.freetype.org/download.html) native library needs to be on your system prior to installing PDF::FontLoader

-- Installation of the [fontconfig](https://www.freedesktop.org/wiki/Software/fontconfig/) package is also required.
+- Installation of the [fontconfig](https://www.freedesktop.org/wiki/Software/fontconfig/) package is also currently required.

-- Some additional fonts, may also be required.
-For example font-config's `fc-match`, should find fonts matching both 'arial;weight=bold' and 'courier:weight=bold'
+# Font Resolution

+Fonts are currently found using fontconfig's fc-match utility.
+For example:

     % fc-match 'arial;weight=bold'
     DejaVuSans.ttf: "DejaVu Sans" "Book"

+If fc-match is unable to find a font.
+HTML::Canvas currently falls back to using a mono-spaced font (FreeMono).

+The font may need to be installed on your system and/or fontconfig may need additional configuration to ensure it finds the correct font.

 # Example